taplytics/taplytics-js-sdk/START.md

 Taplytics.init("JS_SDK_TOKEN");
 ```

-Replace `JS_SDK_TOKEN` with with your JS SDK token.
+Replace `JS_SDK_TOKEN` with your JS SDK token.
 You can find your token in the settings page of your project.

 Note that this **will send a page view event** to us.
 If you want to disable the automatic page view event when Taplytics.js is initialized, check the documentation on the `init` function [here](https://taplytics.com/docs/javascript-sdk/reference#init) and about calling the `page` function manually [here](https://taplytics.com/docs/javascript-sdk/reference#page).